Prepare for landing. Reykjanes Peninsula is Iceland's busiest runway and a major hub for transatlantic flights

 By plane

-Air tickets have been growing more expensive the last few years, but affordable airfare to Iceland still exists: round-trip flights can be found between Boston and Reykjavik for as low as $200, while Wizz Air and easyJet are great budget options for travelers from Europe.
-Iceland’s budget carrier, WOW, went bankrupt a few years ago, but has been replaced by an airline named PLAY - if you’re on a strict budget but flexible on time, they might be a good option.
+Air tickets have been growing more expensive in the last few years.
+However, affordable airfare to Iceland still exists: round-trip flights can be found between Boston and Reykjavik for as low as $200, while Wizz Air and easyJet are great budget options for travelers from Europe.
+Iceland’s budget carrier, PLAY, is a terrific option for connections between North America, Europe, and North Africa!
+They might be a good choice if you’re on a strict budget, plan well ahead, and are flexible on time.

-Icelandair is the biggest carrier flying into Reykjavik, and currently one of just three airlines flying nonstop between the US and Iceland.
-There are currently no direct flights from Asia, Africa, or Australia, but you can easily find connecting flights.
+Icelandair is the most significant carrier flying into Reykjavik and is currently one of just three airlines flying nonstop between the US and Iceland.
+There are no direct flights from Asia, Africa, or Australia, but you can easily find connecting flights.
 Akureyri has twice-weekly flights to London with easyJet.

-If you’re headed elsewhere, but you’re taking a transatlantic flight with Icelandair, you can still easily work in a brief Iceland stop!
-The airline allows you to add a 1 to 7 day stopover in Iceland at no additional cost.
-Simply select the “Stopover in Iceland” option when booking your flight, and then select how many days you’d like to spend there.
+If you’re headed elsewhere but taking a transatlantic flight with Icelandair, you can still easily work in a brief Iceland stop!
+The airline allows you to add a 1 to 7-day stopover in Iceland at no additional cost.
+Select the “Stopover in Iceland” option when booking your flight, then select how many days you’d like to spend there.
 Note that accommodation is not included.
-If you’ve already booked, it’s easy enough to contact the Icelandair service center and make the change.
+If you’ve already booked, contacting the Icelandair service center and making the change is easy enough.

 Keflavik Airport